SidneyJB/texas-pllc/memory-bank/activeContext.md

 ### Landing Pages (TICKET-005, TICKET-016 - Complete)
 - ✅ Therapist landing page at `/therapist` with all 10 sections
+- ✅ Attorney landing page at `/attorney` with all 10 sections
+- ✅ Engineer landing page at `/engineer` with all 10 sections
+- ✅ Physician landing page at `/physician` with all 10 sections
 - ✅ Homepage at `/` with profession cards and service overview
 - ✅ Profession-specific content following 5th-7th grade reading level
 - ✅ Benefit-led copy with "you" focus
 - ✅ All CTAs properly linked to checkout
+- ✅ Pricing tiers: Complete ($749) and Premium ($949) only

 ### Legal Pages (TICKET-008, TICKET-009 - Complete)
 - ✅ Privacy Policy at `/privacy` (PII handling, EIN data protection, cookies, user rights)